Chak dynasty: Origins

-Lankar Chak, a direct ancestor of the ruling Chaks, migrated from Gurez, Dardistan to Kashmir with his family during the reign of Suhadeva.
+Lankar Chak, a direct ancestor of the ruling Chaks, migrated from Gilgit, Dardistan to Kashmir with his family during the reign of Suhadeva.
 The Chaks became highly influential after the invasion of the Mongol commander Zulchu as they started to gain the confidence of the nobles and councillors.
 They also served the first Sultan of Kashmir, Rinchan as members of his court.
 After Rinchan's death Udyanadeva was given authority but soon fled the country.
 Kota Rani assumed the throne and appointed Chaks in many important offices in her cabinet.
 Kota Rani was later challenged by Shah Mir, a close associate of Rinchan.
 The Chaks sided with Shah Mir and gave their all for Shah Mir's sake.
 Shah Mir later succeeded and appointed Lankar Chak as his Mīr Bakhshī (Commander-in-Chief), the most important post in the Kashmir army.
-The Chaks later declined and restricted much of their activities until the times of Zain-ul-Abidin when Pandu Chak, the leader of the Chaks started a rebellion against Zain.
+The Chaks later declined and restricted much of their activities until the times of Zain-ul-Abidin when Pandu Chak, the leader of the Chaks led a rebellion against Zain.

-Chaks were ferocious and formidable warriors who defeated armies much larger in number than them.
-They had special instinct in battle competence and excelled in battle strategies especially in guerilla tactics and Utara.
+Chaks were ferocious and formidable warriors who defeated armies despite numerical inferiority.
+They had special instinct in battle competence and excelled in battle strategies, especially in guerilla tactics.

 Early years

 Pandu Chak

-During the early period of Sultan Zain ul Abidin's reign, the leader of Chak, Pandu Chak, started a rebellion against him due to corvée system and the despotic feudalism.
-The Sultan forced the Chak inhabitants of Kamraj to work without any pay.
+During the early period of Sultan Zain-ul-Abidin's reign, the leader of Chak, Pandu Chak, started a rebellion against him due to corvée system and the despotic feudalism.
+The sultan forced the Chak inhabitants of Kamraj to work without any pay.
 In response, Pandu with his followers set the palace and the government buildings on fire.
-He later escaped to Trehgam and then to Drava where he encountered the Sultan.
-The Sultan convinced the inhabitants of Drava and had Pandu captured.
+He later escaped to Trehgam and then to Drava where he encountered the sultan.
+The sultan convinced the inhabitants of Drava and had Pandu captured.